docker/docs/quick-start.md

 1. Pulling the official Jenkins image from the public Docker Hub
 2. Customizing the Jenkins image to suit your needs
-3. Pushing the customized image to DTR
+3. Pushing the customized image to Docker Trusted Registry
-4. Pulling the customized image from DTR
+4. Pulling the customized image from Docker Trusted Registry
 4. Launching a container from the custom image
 5. Using the new Jenkins container

 You should be able to complete this guide in about thirty minutes.

-> **Note:** This guide assumes you have installed a working instance of DTR
+> **Note:** This guide assumes you have installed a working instance of Docker Trusted Registry
 > reachable at dtr.yourdomain.com.
 If you need help installing and configuring
-> DTR, please consult the
-[installation instructions]({{< relref "docker-trusted-registry/install.md" >}}).
+> Docker Trusted Registry, please consult the [installation instructions]({{< relref "docker-trusted-registry/install.md" >}}).

 ## Pulling the official Jenkins image